OrchardCMS/OrchardCore/src/docs/guides/contributing/reviewing-pull-requests.md

 ## Tips on managing pull requests

+!!! note
+    Adding labels and merging pull requests is only available for core contributors.
+Otherwise, anybody can review pull requests.

 - [Here's a list](https://github.com/OrchardCMS/OrchardCore/pulls?q=is%3Apr+is%3Aopen+reviewed-by%3A%40me) of open PRs reviewed by you.
 Maybe check them because perhaps it's time to ping the authors since maybe they forgot to follow up?
 Or maybe you forgot to merge a PR?
 - Add the "don't merge" label on PRs that are ready for review, approved by you and/or others, but you asked more people for feedback before it can be merged.
 - Add the "needs triage" label on PRs that you think should be checked by others during the weekly triage meeting too.
 Explain in a comment why you deem this is necessary.